PurpleAvatar/multiscale_biological_modeling/_pages/about.md

 3. The third category contains **dedicated users** who have a large toolset in biological modeling and can think independently within the field.

 * Plan to allow students to transition between these areas.

-* Offline dissemination.
-Point that it is part of the materials for PreCollege program in computational biology.

-* If you are an instructor who wants to use these materials in your course, you are 100% free to as long as you point students at this website.
-We only ask that you please get in touch with us because we would like to start building a network of instructors adopting this material.